Skip to main content

 Apply your brand voice

-You configure your tone of voice (formal or casual, technical or conversational).
-The Content Agent adapts its writing style so content sounds like it came from your team, not a generic AI tool.
+The Content Agent adapts to your brand voice guidelines and tone preferences so content sounds like it came from your team, not a generic AI tool.

 4